UniLend (UFT) Price Hits $0.94

 Buying and Selling UniLend

-It is usually not currently possible to purchase alternative cryptocurrencies such as UniLend directly using U.S. dollars.
-Investors seeking to acquire UniLend should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as UniLend directly using US dollars.
+Investors seeking to trade UniLend should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase UniLend using one of the exchanges listed above.

 Receive News & Updates for UniLend Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for UniLend and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.